safeervconn/ABS-Stitch/SUPABASE_SECRETS_SETUP.md

 ### Payment link shows "Empty Cart"

-This was fixed by correcting the signature algorithm.
+This was fixed by using the correct dynamic product signature algorithm:
+- Formula: `SHA256(secretWord + sellerId + currency + total)`
+- No parameter sorting or length-prefixing for dynamic products

 If it still happens:
-1. Check the Edge Function logs for the generated signature
+1. Check the Edge Function logs for the generated signature and toSign string
-2. Verify `TCO_BUY_LINK_SECRET` matches what's in your 2Checkout dashboard
+2. Verify `TCO_SECRET_WORD` matches what's in your 2Checkout dashboard
-3. Ensure you're using the correct merchant code
+3. Ensure you're using the correct seller ID
+4. Verify the total amount calculation is correct

 ### Webhook signature verification fails